erensayar/crud-api-nodejs/README.md

 # Run App With Docker
-I prepared a docker image on Docker Hub.
-You can start app the image with docker-compose.
+You can start app image with docker-compose.

 <br>